-There are a few items I don’t strictly need, but they make me happy when they’re nearby.
+My van is organised too.
+In there I do keep a few items I don’t strictly need, but they make me happy when they’re nearby.
 I keep a NutriBullet in my van because I enjoy making smoothies.
-I also enjoy reading and my “To Read” pile is usually tall.
-Thus, I’ve created room in my van for these items too.
+I also enjoy reading and my ‘To Read’ pile is usually tall.
+Thus, I’ve created room in my van for these items.
 Even though I live as a gypsy, I don’t have to forego the things that make life fun and enjoyable 😊

 Some items need to be hung up, rather than folded into a suitcase.
 Obviously, I try to keep these items down to an absolute minimum.
 I’ve installed 2 hooks in my van.
 One where I can hang one of those clothes-hanger-full-of-little-pockets contraptions.
 These little pockets contain all my costume necklaces and bracelets.

 - black dress (every girl should own one)

 - black dress pants (every girl should own a pair)

 - long skirts

 While it’s not usual to travel as much as I do, I wouldn’t change it.
 Because travelling is a small price to pay for the pleasure of being surrounded by precious fur-babies all day.

 For keeping that price low, I have to thank my van, my bags and Virginia’s top tips!